banana190/RFID_encryption/README.md

 # New method a.k.a.
 I don't have time.

-Step One: ESP32 establish TLS connection to server with and send card data.
+Step One: ESP32 establish TLS connection to server and send card data.

-Step Two: if valid server will send a new key to ESP32.
+Step Two: if valid ESP32 will send a new key to Server.
 Optional: also send a login URL.

 Step Three: password and TOTP login.